 An Insight into Key Performance Indicators (KPI) for Finance and Accounting Professionals!

-What are the KPIs for the Finance and Accounting Department?
+KPIs for Finance and Accounting Professionals

-1. Soft skills
+1. Soft Skills

 Soft skills are crucial for professionals’ personalities, and this holds true for accounting managers as well as accountants.
 Accountants should be polite and capable of putting their points across.
 They should be good listeners too, and open to suggestions of the team members.
 They should be ready to interact with the clients and work on their communication skills for the same.